eekcoopuw/jobmon/docsource/glossary.rst

         MultiprocessingExecutor, or SequentialExecutor.
 If the user wants to set up the Jobmon Workflow and test it without risking actually running the commands, they can use the DummyExecutor which imitates job submission.

+    Workflow Attributes
+        Additional attributes that are being tracked for a given Workflow.
+They are not required to use Jobmon, and workflow_attributes are not passed to your jobs.
+They are intended to track information for a given run and can be utilized for profiling and resource prediction.

 For developers
 **************